API: History of the term

-2000s

 Roy Fielding's dissertation Architectural Styles and the Design of Network-based Software Architectures at UC Irvine in 2000 outlined Representational state transfer (REST) and described the idea of a "network-based Application Programming Interface" that Fielding contrasted with traditional "library-based" APIs.
-XML and JSON web APIs saw widespread commercial adoption beginning in 2000 and continuing as of 2022.
+XML and JSON web APIs saw widespread commercial adoption beginning in 2000 and continuing as of 2021.
 The web API is now the most common meaning of the term API.

-The Semantic Web proposed by Tim Berners-Lee in 2001 included "semantic APIs" that recasts the API as an open, distributed data interface rather than a software behavior interface.
+The Semantic Web proposed by Tim Berners-Lee in 2001 included "semantic APIs" that recast the API as an open, distributed data interface rather than a software behavior interface.
 Proprietary interfaces and agents became more widespread than open ones, but the idea of the API as a data interface took hold.
 Because web APIs are widely used to exchange data of all kinds online, API has become a broad term describing much of the communication on the internet.
 When used in this way, the term API has overlap in meaning with the term communication protocol.

-Usage
+Types

 Libraries and frameworks

 The interface to a software library is one type of API.
 The API describes and prescribes the "expected behavior" (a specification) while the library is an "actual implementation" of this set of rules.

 A single API can have multiple implementations (or none, being abstract) in the form of different libraries that share the same programming interface.

 The separation of the API from its implementation can allow programs written in one language to use a library written in another.
 For example, because Scala and Java compile to compatible bytecode, Scala developers can take advantage of any Java API.

 API use can vary depending on the type of programming language involved.